 We have guides for these following locations:

 If you have told family, friends or colleagues about your plans on moving to Singapore, you may have heard comments like “Oh, I was told living in Singapore is expensive!”
-Generally, this is true, but there are many things you can do to reduce this cost.
+Generally, this is true (especially in the last few months), but there are many things you can do to reduce this cost.
 For example, buying fruit and vegetables in a supermarket, like you may be used to, is a lot more expensive compared to buying fruit and vegetables at a local stall.
 Instead of buying 1 mango for $4 at a supermarket you can easily buy 3 mangos for $3.
 Or, invest in a Sentosa Islander card if you know you will be a dedicated weekend beach-goer (at the moment they are free!)
 Read more about our recommendations and experiences here!

 Pre-Covid there were many university exchange programs with Singapore Management University, National University of Singapore and Nanyang Technological University.
 The experience can be somewhat overwhelming, especially when it comes to finding a place, dealing with landlords, learning how to be money savvy etc. As an exchange student, finding the right accommodation that ticks multiple boxes (most important being price) is also a very important topic.
 For this reason we have created a blog post on the personal experiences of a University exchange student in Singapore.
 Read more about her views on coliving and why this is the best option for students, as well as many other experiences she had along the way in the ‘Singapore to Southampton: Moving to Singapore for my University Exchange’ blog here!